 Type Coercion is the conversion of one type of object to a new object of a different type with similar content.
 Tapestry frequently must coerce objects from one type to another.
-A common example is the coercion of a string into an integer or a double.
+A common example is the coercion of string "5" into an integer 5 or a double 5.0.

 Although type coercions happen more inside tapestry-core (including coercions of ), they may also happen inside tapestry-ioc, such as when injecting a value, rather than a service, into a builder method.

 Like everything else in Tapestry, type coercions are extensible.
 At the root is the TypeCoercer service.
 Its configuration consists of CoercionTuples until 5.6.x and a mapped configuration of (CoercionTuple.Key, CoercionTuple) from Tapestry 5.7.0 on.
 Each tuple defines how to coerce from one type to another.
 The initial set of coercions is focused primarily on coercions between different numeric types: